vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 51

 rites (Vahnikarma) constituted by Samskaras (Sams- kriyātattva) is the twentyfirst ancillary topic1-both these items have been reproduced by Abhinavagupta as he imbibed them from Sambhunatha.
 Another item of esoteric value was Jalayo ga which was a major constituent of the indirect initiation (Parokṣa Dikṣā)."
 In the context of the eighth ancillary topic under the occasional functions (Naimittika Vidhi) Abhi- navagupta examines the phenomenon of death elimi- nating the fear thereof and while rejecting other views he swears by one propagated by Sambhunatha.
 The whole of the twentyninth Ahnika is devoted to Kula- yaga or the esoteric practices according to Kula-pra- kriya, the specific area where Sambhunatha excelled.
 But even here certain items were propounded with greater emphasis on the authority of SambhunathaR.
 For instance, the method of worship (Arcavidhi, the third ancillary topic in the Ahnika) included the doct- rine of ten aspects of Homa (offering oblation to fire) which emanated from Sambhunatha.
-In the thirtyfifth Ähnika Abhinavagupta's attempt to strike a synthesis and project a harmonious construction of the different scriptures is again inspired by the teach- ings of Sambhunatha."
+In the thirtyfifth āhnika Abhinavagupta's attempt to strike a synthesis and project a harmonious construction of the different scriptures is again inspired by the teach- ings of Sambhunatha."

 From the foregoing account it is obvious that